gschloegel/Course_Fallstudie_scRNA-Seq-with-Seurat/fallstudie.md

 ## 3. Expanding the work.
 Find a publicly available data set and apply the same workflow.
 You may need to adapt some of the code to make it work.

+### Analysis on own dataset

+A new dataset was introduced to test the possibility to reuse the code.

+## Results
 The dataset we used is from 10X Genomics. https://www.10xgenomics.com/resources/datasets/1-k-brain-cells-from-an-e-18-mouse-2-standard-2-1-0